dawid-dahl-umain/gcloud-identity-token-generator/README.md

   ```sh
   npm run dev
   ```
-  This starts the server with `nodemon`, automatically restarting on file changes.
+  Starts the server with `nodemon`, automatically restarting on file changes.